 REAL - Rural Entrepreneurship Through Action Learning - is an experiential learning curriculum that develops entrepreneurial knowledge and skills, and guides participants through the process of planning, creating, and operating small businesses of their own design.

 The Money Smart Child initiative aims to support parents in teaching their children about money.
-The initiative is a three-way partnership between the State Treasurer's Office, Vermont Jump$tart Coalition, and People's United Bank.
 Check out the link above to view a guide with helpful tips on teaching kids about money.
 A free parent workshop is also available to interested schools, public libraries and community groups.
 The 90-minute workshop examines personal finance topics parents should cover with their children, explores "teachable moments" parents can use to communicate financial information, and introduces parents to hands-on activities they can do with their children.
-Contact the Treasurer's office by calling (802) 828-3706 to discuss scheduling a workshop for your community.